Articles

 In the case of a speaker with dual connections that is connected with single cable, there will be a jumper made with a metal reed that joins the LOW+ with the HIGH+ and the LOW- with the HIGH-.
 So to use bi-wiring you have to remove that jumper, so that two independent inputs are created.
 One goes to the woofer (LF: Low Frequency) and the other to the midrange + tweeter (HF: High Frequency).
 If, on the other hand, you use the classic single-cable connection, the jumper, should be left so that the signal goes to both terminals.

 One of the advantages of using a double cable is that it should reduce magnetic interference.
-Another is that it gives a larger overall cross-sectional area than a single cable would have, and also that the current drain from the woofer does not affect the smaller signal going to the treble.
-However, a technical analysis suggests that while a bi-wire solution may offer differences, these are so subtle that they are not tangible.
+Another lies in obtaining a larger overall cross-sectional area than would be obtained with a single cable, and also in the fact that, in this way, the current draw caused by the woofer does not affect the smaller signal going to the highways.
+However, a technical analysis suggests that although adopting a bi-wired solution may offer differences, these are so subtle that they do not represent something tangible.

 However, some audiophiles have found a significant difference in reduced treble harshness and improved bass control.
 However, detractors of bi-wiring claim that, electronically, nothing changes.
-With a play on words, they refer to the practice as " buy-wiring ", claiming it is all just a marketing ploy to sell more speaker cables.
+With a play on words, they refer to this practice as "buy-wiring," arguing that it is all just a marketing invention to sell more speaker cables.

 bi amping